aelse/MrHappy/README.md

 Synopsis
 --------

-MrHappy is an IRC bot written in python.
+MrHappy is a Campfire bot written in python.
 It is intended to be a useful tool to software developers and devops.
+It started life as an IRC bot, and this still shows in some of the code, but the advantages of Campfire for group work lead to the switch.

 Bot functionality can be extended with plugins.
 Plugins exist to perform such tasks as notification of changes to git repositories